Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Methodology

 The VADER sentiment analysis tool \cite{Hutto2014} from the NLTK library was used to get the sentiment score for every statement.
 This tool gives a compound score that ranges from -1 (negative) to 1 (positive).
 The next step is to average the sentiment scores for each alternative after determining the sentiment scores for each expert.
 The Text2Emotion library \cite{t2e}, which evaluates various emotions, was used to identify the emotional tones (\textit{surprise, fear, sad, happy and angry }).
 The positive and negative emotions were taken into consideration independently to determine the emotion score.
-It was determined using the maximum of the corresponding feelings: "Happy" and "surprise" were examples of positive emotions, whereas "angry," "sad," and "fear" were examples of negative emotions.
+It was determined using the maximum of the corresponding feelings: "happy" and "surprise" were examples of positive emotions, whereas "angry," "sad," and "fear" were examples of negative emotions.
 The combined emotion score was calculated using the difference between the positive and negative emotion scores.
 The combined emotion score was calculated as follows:

 This method guarantees that emotions both positive and negative are taken into account, reflecting the discussion's overall emotional tone.
 These scores were combined to form the total sentiment score: $Total sentiment Score = Sentiment Score * 0.6 + Emotion Score * 0.4 $.